Skip to main content

 Overview

-1. Alternative Language options – separate pieces of content offered in different languages
+• Alternative language options - separate content versions in different languages.

-2. Supported Language options – a single piece of content with multiple language choices available
+• Supported language options - a single piece of content with multiple language choices built in.

 1. Alternative Language option as a separate piece of content